yym68686/Markdown-i18n/README.md

 ## Features

+- Support incremental translation.
+Only translate the modified parts, the unchanged parts will not be translated again.
+Significantly improve translation efficiency.
+Significantly reduce token consumption.
 - Add i18n support to any markdown document, supporting translation from any language to any language.
 - Perfectly follow the format of the original file.
 - At the same time, ensure the translation is authentic and accurate.